 Now, time for nourishing the spirit

-Take a look through Compass this week to see calendar listings, as well as briefs throughout the newspaper, of tree lightings and parades of lights, Menorah lightings, concerts, chorales, dance performances, decorating days, festivals of trees, seasonal theater, special showings of movies on the big screen, church bazaars and ceremonies and more.
+Take a look through Compass this week to see calendar listings, as well as briefs throughout the newspaper, to find things to do that will get you out of your cocoon.
+The Ski Jumps in Salisbury are coming up Feb.
+11-13, and there will be accessory events happening that can help with easing the soul through this end of winter.
+There are also art exhibits and concerts, as well as movie openings.
 Attending any of these will go a long way toward gathering some good feelings for the rest of the season.
-And after all, there has already been some snow to begin the process, so we should be halfway there.
+And after all, the days are getting longer, the sun higher in the sky, so we should be halfway there.

-One important thing to remember at this time of year, though, is that many of the season’s celebrations also function as fundraisers for area nonprofit organizations.
-These include not only the churches, food pantries and gift collections, but also the libraries, historical societies, fire companies and more.
+One important thing to remember at this time of year, though, is that area nonprofit organizations have gone through another year without the large events that help fill their coffers annually.
+These include not only the churches, food pantries and day care centers, but also the libraries, historical societies, fire companies and more.
 Many of them may just wish to break even, yet would benefit from greater support at this time of year, especially after a time of extended pandemic-limited activity.

-This year our plea to readers to support nonprofits will include, of course, this newly minted media nonprofit.
-The Lakeville Journal Foundation is now an approved nonprofit organization, and as noted in our enclosed letter of appeal for support, any donation to it will have tax benefits as allowed by law.
-So thank you to all our readers who include us in your end of year giving.
+Our plea to readers to support nonprofits will include, of course, this newly minted media nonprofit.
+The Lakeville Journal Foundation is now an approved nonprofit organization, and as noted in our ongoing advertisement of appeal for support, any donation to it will have tax benefits as allowed by law.
+So thank you to all our readers who include us in your annual giving.
 It means so much to all of us who are working to keep local journalism alive in the region.

-Thinking about our neighbors who could use some help getting through the holidays, and the cold winter months to follow, can help give us all some reasons to feel good about giving to worthy organizations, as so many do at the end of the year coinciding with the holidays.
+Thinking about our neighbors who could use some help getting through the cold winter months, can help give us all some reasons to feel good about giving to worthy organizations.

-If we find ways to help those in our communities who are struggling, as those holiday celebrations encourage us to do, and carry that sense of community into the months ahead, the spirit of the holidays will mean even more and have longlasting effects for those around us, and for ourselves.
+If we find ways to help those in our communities who are struggling, and carry that sense of community into the months ahead, that spirit will mean even more and have longlasting effects for those around us, and for ourselves.